 When Swallows Nest Under Your Eaves

 One sure indication that spring has arrived is the chirp and flutter of our winged friends.
 If a band of swallows takes up residence under your eaves, however, you may debate my use of the term "friends" and think more along the line of "pests."
+Swallows like to build nests in the protected corner of eaves and overhangs, but their mud nests are both unsightly and a health concern when considering their associated droppings.
 Laws in most areas protect swallows, so aggressive removal methods are typically not an option.
-Swallows like to build nests in the protected corner of eaves and overhangs, but their mud nests are both unsightly and a health concern when considering their associated droppings.
+But here's what you can do.

 Prevention is Best

-This option can be permanent or used seasonally.
+This option may be permanent or used seasonally.
 If a swallow's nest is already present, you will need to wait until the next season to install this or any other deterrent to be in compliance with most laws.
-Netting is an inexpensive option, as it can cover a large area for a basic cost.
-The basic installation here is to angle the net from the outer eave to a point lower on the wall to provide a 45° angle of net that protects the desired corner location.
+Netting is an inexpensive option, as it can cover a large area for an affordable cost.
+The basic installation here is to angle the net from the outer eave to a point lower on the wall, providing a 45° angle of net that protects the desired corner location.

 Spikes are another alternative to prevent swallows' nests.
 Here, they are installed on the bottom of the eave up along the wall edge.
 Spikes can be found in both plastic and metal and are installed as a permanent deterrent.
 The plastic versions come in an assortment of colors to match your trim.

 No Nasty Nest

 This is a deterrent specifically designed for swallows' nests, and is sold as individual kits.
 Each kit has a handful of "fish-line" type mono-filament hanging from a plastic base.
 These are lightweight and easy to install with a self-adhesive strip or small nails.
 The minimalist design is nearly invisible from the ground and is annoying enough for the birds to choose a better location.